mfs409/jetlag-legacy/tutorials/tut_jetlag_tour.md

 simulation).
 Pixi.js and Box2D are general-purpose libraries... they can be used to make games, but also for many other purposes.
 The main goal of JetLag is to provide a clean and easy way to develop games, by providing a game-specific interface to Pixi.js and Box2D.
-Its main goal is to provide common game abstractions on top of these powerful libraries, and to make those abstractions easy to use.
+JetLag tries to give you common building blocks for making games that are easy to use, and that still let you reach down into the full power of Pixi.js and Box2D when you need to.

 The following picture gives a sense for how everything fits together: